-If you see a recipe for lemon macarons that doesn't call for lemon zest in the meringue mixture, run the other way!
-(Just kidding).
+If you see a recipe for lemon macarons that doesn't call for lemon zest in the meringue mixture, run the other way (just kidding).
+You can add zest to buttercream or lemon curd all you like, but the road leading to the ultimate lemon macaron includes miles of bright, beautifully tart lemon zest.

 The Method

-If a food processor isn't part of your kitchen arsenal, simply whisk the grated lemon peel with your dry ingredients for a minute or two, then sift.
+- If you don't have a food processor, simply whisk the grated lemon peel with your dry ingredients for a minute or two, then sift.

-Simply grind your dry ingredients in a food processor with the grated lemon peel for ten to twenty seconds.
-Then sift the dry ingredients before folding them into your beaten egg whites.
+- With a food processor, grind your dry ingredients with the grated lemon peel for ten to twenty seconds.
+Then, sift the dry ingredients before folding them into your beaten egg whites.

 The Best Acid